Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection

 \section{Abstract}

-Unmanned Aerial Vehicles (UAVs) have become increasingly important in disaster emergency response by enabling real-time aerial video analysis.
-Due to the limited computational resources available on UAVs, large models cannot be run independently for real-time analysis.
-To overcome this challenge, we propose a lightweight and efficient two-stage framework for real-time wildfire monitoring and fire source detection on UAV platforms.
-Specifically, in Stage~1, we utilize a policy network to identify and discard redundant video clips using frame compression techniques, thereby reducing computational costs.
-In addition, we introduce a station point mechanism that leverages future frame information within the sequential policy network to improve prediction accuracy.
-In Stage 2, once the frame is classified as ``fire'', we employ the improved YOLOv8 model to localize the fire source.
-We evaluate the Stage~1 method using the FLAME and HMDB51 datasets, and the Stage~2 method using the Fire \& Smoke dataset.
-Experimental results show that our method significantly reduces computational costs while maintaining classification accuracy in Stage~1, and achieves higher detection accuracy with similar inference time in Stage~2 compared to baseline methods.
+Unmanned Aerial Vehicles (UAVs) have become increasingly important in disaster emergency response by facilitating aerial video analysis.
+Due to the limited computational resources available on UAVs, large models cannot be run efficiently for on-board analysis.
+To overcome this challenge, we propose a lightweight and efficient two-stage framework for wildfire monitoring and fire source detection on UAV platforms.
+Specifically, in Stage~1, we utilize a policy network to identify and discard redundant video clips, thereby reducing computational costs.
+We also introduce a station point mechanism that incorporates future frame information within the sequential policy network to improve prediction accuracy.
+This mechanism allows Stage~1 to operate in a near-real-time manner.
+In Stage~2, for frames classified as containing fire, we apply an improved YOLOv8 model to accurately localize the fire source in real-time on selected frames.
+We evaluate Stage~1 using the FLAME and HMDB51 datasets, and Stage~2 using the Fire \& Smoke Detection Dataset.
+Experimental results show that our method significantly reduces computational costs while maintaining classification accuracy in Stage~1, and achieves high detection accuracy with real-time inference in Stage~2.